 This is because the fitting algorithm has the freedom to rotate the curve part freely, in order to get a joint with minimum overall nonlinearity.

-Please take a look at the multi-isotope nonlinearity curve constructed from the two overlapping 152Eu and 56Co measurements.
+Please take a look at this faulty multiisotope nonlinearity curve constructed from the two overlapping 152Eu and 56Co measurements.

 We took that curve, and just for the sake of the demonstration, manually removed the